batiii14/pl-sql/README.md

 # pl-sql
-Some PL/SQL code related with the assignments i have recieved during my second year in college
+Some PL/SQL code related with the assignments i have worked on during my second year in college